google/openhtf/docs/event_sequence.md

 `PhaseNode`s are the basic building block for OpenHTF's phase execution.
 They are a base class that defines a few basic operations that can get recursively applied.
 The `PhaseDescriptor` is the primary executable unit that wraps the phase functions. `PhaseCollection` is a base class for a node that contains multiple nodes.
 The primary one of these is the `PhaseSequence`, which is a tuple of phase nodes; each of those nodes is executed in order with nested execution if those nodes are other collections.  `PhaseBranch`s are phase sequences that are only run when the Diagnosis Result-based conditions are met.
-`PhaseGroup`s are phase collections that have three sequences as described below.
+`Checkpoint` nodes check conditions, like phase failure or a triggered diagnosis; if that condition is met, they act as a failed phase. `PhaseGroup`s are phase collections that have three sequences as described below.

 ### Recursive nesting